Robert Bertie, 1st Earl of Lindsey: Death

 Lord Lindsey was shot through the thigh bone, and fell.
 He was instantly surrounded by Roundhead cavalry; but his son, Lord Willoughby, seeing his danger, flung himself alone among them, forced his way forward, and raised his father in his arm, unheeding his own safety.
 The throng of Roundheads around called to him to surrender, and, hastily giving up his sword, he carried the Earl into the nearest shed, and laid him on a heap of straw, vainly striving to staunch the blood under watch of a Roundhead guard.

 It was a bitterly cold night, and the frosty wind came howling through the darkness.
 Lord Lindsey himself murmured, "If it please God I should survive, I never will fight in the same field with boys again!"–no doubt deeming that young Rupert had wrought all the mischief.
 His thoughts were all on the cause, his son's all on him.
 It proved impossible to stop his wounds bleeding and gradually the old man's strength ebbed away.

 Toward midnight the Earl's old comrade Essex had news of his condition, and sent some officers to enquire for him, and promise speedy surgical attendance.
 Lindsey was still full of spirit, and spoke to them so strongly of their broken faith, and of the sin of disloyalty and rebellion, that they slunk away one by one out of the hut, and dissuaded Essex from coming himself to see his old friend, as he had intended.
 The surgeon, however, arrived, but too late, Lindsey was already so much exhausted by cold and loss of blood, that he died early in the morning of 24 October 1642, as he was being carried through the gates of Warwick Castle where other Royalist prisoners were being kept.
 His son, despite King Charles' best efforts to obtain his exchange, remained a prisoner of the Parliamentary side for about a year.
 Lindsey is buried in St Michael and All Angels Church, Edenham, Lincolnshire.

 Lord Lindsey should not be confused with Ludovic Lindsay, 16th Earl of Crawford, who also fought for the King at the Battle of Edgehill.

 Marriage and issue

 In 1605, Lindsey married Elizabeth Montagu (d.
-30 November 1654, sister of Edward Montagu, 1st Baron Montagu of Boughton).
+30 November 1654, daughter of Edward Montagu, 1st Baron Montagu of Boughton).
 They had thirteen children: